sylt-collab/SYLT-JSON/README.md

 ```

 Of course, the callback function can be anything you desire.
-I mostly use it to parse configuration files by implementing a small state machine callback that extracts all fields of interest.
+I mostly use it to parse configuration files by implementing a small state machine that extracts all fields of interest.